ScriptedEngineer/SE-BlueprintEditor/README.md

 # SE BlueprintEditor 2

 New version of BlueprintEditor for Space Engineers<br>
-The tool for easy editing blueprints of the game Space Engineers Program include Blueprint calculator with mod support
+The tool for easy editing blueprints of the game Space Engineers<br>
+Program include Blueprint calculator with mod support

 ## Download